 Students can develop a fundamental understanding of basic blueprint reading skills by earning an Industrial Systems Technology Diploma, a Construction Project Management Diploma or a Building Construction and Carpentry Diploma.
 Courses in these programs may count for professional development hours, and they may be transferred towards the completion of an associate's degree.
-In addition to courses in blueprint reading, diploma programs may cover topics like:

 Certificate Programs in Construction

 Students study basic and advanced skills, as well as prepare for managerial positions by completing a Construction Management Certificate or a Professional Certificate in Construction Estimating.
 In some certificate programs, students have the option to take elective courses to supplement their training.
-Core courses include subjects such as:

 Associate's Degree Programs in Construction Technology